Teamdevopsnorway/Fjaern-app/README.md

 ## Recent Updates

-### Navigation Error Fix - PLEASE RELOAD YOUR APP
+### ✅ Navigation Error FIXED - Please Reload App

-**IMPORTANT: The navigation error has been fixed, but you need to reload the app to see the changes.**
+**The navigation context error has been completely fixed!**

+#### The Solution:
+Implemented a **wrapper component pattern** to isolate navigation props from NativeWind's CSS interop layer.
+This prevents timing issues where the navigation context is accessed before it's fully initialized.

-#### What was fixed:
+#### What was changed:
-- Reverted to prop-based navigation (using `navigation` props instead of `useNavigation()` hooks)
-- Removed all `useNavigation()` hook calls that were causing the context error
-- Simplified App.tsx to use standard NavigationContainer setup
+- All screen components (SwipeScreen, WelcomeScreen, ReviewScreen) now use internal component + wrapper export pattern
+- Added NavigationContainer `onReady` callback with fallback loading state
-- All screens now receive navigation via props from React Navigation
+- Clean separation between NativeWind interop and React Navigation

-#### How to reload the app:
+#### ⚠️ ACTION REQUIRED:
+**You must reload the app to see the fix:**
-1. **In the Vibecode mobile app**, shake your device or use the dev menu
+1. Shake your device to open the dev menu
-2. Tap "Reload" to refresh the app with the latest changes
+2. Tap "Reload"
-3. The navigation error should be completely gone
+3. The error will be gone!

-The app code is now properly configured and should work perfectly once you reload!
+See **FIX_SUMMARY.md** for complete technical details.

 ---